-Training is refreshed for staff regularly.
+Training is refreshed and made available for staff regularly.

 Action to take in a general medical emergency is displayed in prominent locations for staff.

 If a pupil needs to be taken to hospital, a member of staff will accompany them if parents are unavailable or school will ask parent to meet ambulance at casualty.